IanW6374/Raspberry-Garage/README.md

             JWT_ISSUER = 'https://JWT-Issuer/'
             JWT_CLIENTID = '<JWT Client ID>'
             JWT_CLIENTSECRET = '<JWT Client Secret>'
 }

 ```

-The configuration of the devices is done within the index.js file by editing the defaultDeviceObjects array.
+The device configuration is contained within the index.js file and can be modified by editing the defaultDeviceObjects object.

 ```
 const defaultDeviceObjects = [